 Strengths:

 [Importance] Participation in voting reflects a community’s sense of agency, empowerment, and collective belief that they can make an impact.
-Disenfranchised and socioeconomically disadvantaged communities are less likely to vote and more likely to experience poor mental health outcomes.
-This creates a cycle between political disempowerment and poor health that ultimately perpetuates poor mental health.
-Depression in particular seems to cause low voter turnout, and experiencing depression as a child may predict low voter participation later in life.
+A cycle between political disempowerment and poor health may develop based on the potential bidirectional relationship between voting and health.
+Depression in particular seems to cause low voter turnout and experiencing depression as a child may predict low voter participation later in life while early civic engagement is associated with lower risk of depression.

-[Equity] Black Americans have long been a target of voter suppression efforts, and low voter participation perpetuates health disparity.
-Suppressing a community’s right to vote significantly undermines mental health and wellbeing, perpetuating centuries-old structural trauma.
-Therefore, understanding the level of voter participation in a community is key to understanding factors that may be influencing mental wellness, particularly for Black Americans.
+[Equity] Black populations have faced voter suppression efforts throughout history, and less voting access drives health disparities.
+This emphasizes the importance of considering this measure for Black populations.

-[Relevance & Usability] Given the history of voter suppression of Black Americans in the United States, understanding voter participation in a community is essential to understanding the mental wellness of the community.
-Low voter turnout may reflect discouragement, disenfranchisement, or poor mental health.
-The data from ______ reflecting percent of individuals who voted in the 2020 presidential election are easy to interpret and relate to overall trends in mental wellness.
+[Relevance & Usability] Low voter turnout may reflect discouragement, disenfranchisement, or poor mental health.
+Data on the percent of individuals who voted in the 2020 presidential election are easy to interpret.

 [Feasibility] Data on voter participation are collected published after every major election by the United States Election Project, which is a non-profit which creates statewide electronic precinct maps by obtaining precinct level election data from counties.